Kludron/kludron.github.io/_posts/security/hacking/2022-08-19-morris-worm.md

 that soon spun out of control.

-While there are questions are the original motives of the worms creation, he knew the importance of convering his tracks - which was evicednt in how he hacked into an MIT Computer to launch the attack.
+While there are questions are the original motives of the worms creation, he knew the importance of covering his tracks - which was evident in how he hacked into an MIT Computer to launch the attack.

-This worm led to the first conviction under the lewly introducted 1986 Computer Fraud and Abuse Act and left Morris witha fine and 400 hours of Community Service.
+This worm led to the first conviction under the newly introduced 1986 Computer Fraud and Abuse Act and left Morris with a fine and 400 hours of Community Service.

 #### Additional Resources / Further Reading